zoyi/sdk-ibeacon-ios-kddi/README.md

-# ZBeaconKit
+# ZBeaconKit for KDDI

 ## Prerequisites

 - `Location Always Usage` permission should be enabled(*For iBeacon Region monitoring*).
 - Device Bluetooth Service should always be active(*iBeacon is one of BLE Beacon specs, it needs Bluetooth to work properly*).

-## Integrating ZBeaconKit to your iOS App.
+## Integrating ZBeaconKit for KDDI to your iOS App.

 ### Adding `Location Always Usage` permission.